pipelinedb/pipelinedb/README.md

 #### Send PipelineDB some data

 Now let's generate some test data and stream it into a simple continuous view.
-First we'll need to create an encoding that we can use to describe our test data:

-    psql
-    =# CREATE ENCODING test_data (key text, value float) DECODED BY json_in;
-    CREATE ENCODING

-Next, create a simple continuous view:
+First, create a simple continuous view:

     =# CREATE CONTINUOUS VIEW test_view AS SELECT key::text, COUNT(*) FROM test_stream GROUP BY key;
     CREATE CONTINUOUS VIEW
     =# ACTIVATE test_view; --this will block

-Now use the `generate-json` and `emit-local` scripts to stream data into the continuous view.
-The following invocation of `generate-json` will generate 10,000 JSON payloads with random strings assigned to the `key` field, and random `floats` assigned to the `value` field:
+Now use the `generate-inserts` script to stream data into the continuous view.
+The following invocation of `generate-inserts` will generate a SQL multi `INSERT` with 100,000 JSON tuples having random strings assigned to the `key` field, and random `ints` assigned to the `value` field.
+And since it's just generating SQL statements, we can pipe it directly into the `pipeline` client:

     cd pipeline/emit
-    ./generate-json --key=str --value=float --n=10000 | ./emit-local --encoding test_data --stream test_stream
+    ./generate-inserts --key=str --value=int --n=100000 | pipeline

 Let's verify that the continuous view was properly updated.
 Were there actually 10,000 events counted?

     psql -c "SELECT sum(count) FROM test_view"
       sum
     -------
-    10000
+    100000
     (1 row)

 What were the 10 most common randomly generated keys?